taskcluster/staging-releases/workers/generic-worker/README.md

                                             installation should use, rather than the config to use during install.
                                             [default: generic-worker.config]
-    --worker-runner-protocol-pipe PIPE      Use this option when running generic-worker under worker-runner, passing the same value as given for 'worker.protocolPipe' in the runner configuration.
-                                            This specifies a named pipe that is used for communication between the two processes.
     --configure-for-aws                     Use this option when installing or running a worker that is spawned by the AWS provisioner.
 It will cause the worker to query the EC2 metadata service when it